Greenville, Mississippi: Transportation

 U.S. Highway 61, U.S. Highway 82 and the Great River Road (Mississippi Highway 1) are the main transportation arteries through the Greenville area.
 U.S. Highway 82 is a major part of the Mississippi Delta's transportation network, as it connects to Interstate 55 and other major four-lane highways.
 In addition, the U.S. Highway 82 bypass is being constructed to provide a transportation route at the southern end of the Delta, connecting at the new Mississippi River Bridge and ending near Leland.
 The four-lane Greenville Bridge, a $206 million cable-stayed span crossing the Mississippi River into Arkansas, opened in 2010, replacing the two-lane Benjamin G. Humphreys Bridge, which opened in 1940.

 Rail

 The Columbus and Greenville Railway operates the Greenwood–Greenville rail line for freight traffic.
 North of Greenville, the Great River Railroad's line to Rosedale branches off.

 Economy

-Circa 2008 there were ten grocery stores operated by ethnic Chinese people.
+Since 2008, there were 10 grocery stores operated by ethnic Chinese people.
 There were 42 such stores in the city in 1951, but since then there had been a flight of ethnic Chinese from the Delta.

+The per capita income in Greenville is $23,829.